Filipense/Filipense/README.md

 - 👋 Hi, I’m @Filipense
 - 👀 I’m interested in em aprender a programar
-- 🌱 I’m currently learning de tudo um pouco
+- 🌱 I’m currently aprendendo de tudo um pouco
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on que me ajude
-- 📫 How to reach me ...
+- 📫 How to reach me luis.felipe.lf721@gmail.com

 <!---
 Filipense/Filipense is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.